MH4GF/json-schema-to-valibot/memory-bank/activeContext.md

    - Some advanced features pending implementation

 ## Next Steps
-1. Add tests for depth limitation functionality
+1. Add more test cases for edge cases in depth handling
-2. Update documentation with new CLI options
-3. Add examples for depth-limited schema conversion
-4. Implement error handling for invalid depth values
+2. Implement error handling for invalid depth values
-5. Continue implementing pending JSON Schema features (see json-schema-support.md)
+3. Continue implementing pending JSON Schema features (see json-schema-support.md)
+4. Consider performance optimizations for large schemas
+5. Expand documentation with depth option examples

 ## Recent Changes
-- Implemented depth option for recursive schema parsing
+- Completed depth option implementation with all tests passing
 - Fixed CLI shorthand flags and documentation
 - Added type option validation
 - Updated parser functions to support depth tracking
-- Migrated JSON Schema support tracking to memory bank
+- Added and fixed tests for depth functionality
+- Fixed README.md to reflect accurate CLI options
+- Updated help text in CLI to include depth option
+- Fixed test snapshots to match new behavior

 ## Active Decisions
 - Using v.any() as fallback for deep schemas
 - Maintaining backward compatibility with existing options
 - Improving CLI usability with better shorthand flags
 - Tracking implementation status in memory bank for better visibility
+- Planning to add more test cases for complex nested schemas
+- Considering performance optimizations for large schemas